getsentry/sentry-docs/src/wizard/kotlin/index.md

 Sentry.init { options ->
   options.dsn = "___PUBLIC_DSN___"
-  // Set traces_sample_rate to 1.0 to capture 100% of transactions for performance monitoring.
+  // Set tracesSampleRate to 1.0 to capture 100% of transactions for performance monitoring.
   // We recommend adjusting this value in production. options.tracesSampleRate = 1.0
   // When first trying Sentry it's good to see what the SDK is doing: